alvinadjei/Eyeblink/README.md

 To install them, run <code>python -m pip install -r requirements.txt</code>
 in the terminal in the project's root directory.

-The arduino code requires the Adafruit NeoPixel library, which can be installed via the Library Manager in the Arduino IDE.
+The Arduino code requires the Adafruit NeoPixel library, which can be installed via the Library Manager in the Arduino IDE.

 ### Hardware
-- Designed to work on modern Windows computers, untested on Mac
+- Designed to work on Windows 10 and newer.
+Untested on Mac.
 - 1 $\times$
   <a href="https://store.arduino.cc/products/arduino-uno-rev3?srsltid=AfmBOophdIvm8RfX5799wr4zovlr1sxV1jH-H7QClWuCym0v6gZN2AgC">
     Arduino Uno